EricMFischer/deep-learning-specialization/README.md

 ### Course 3: Structuring Machine Learning Projects

-  - This course does not have any programming assignments.
+  - This course did not have any programming assignments.

 ### Course 4: Convolutional Neural Networks